 To coincide with From Here to Eternity, this unique event features pre-recorded elements as well as live responses from artists Raisa Kabir and Raju Rage as they examine queer health, trans health and aging in the context of networks of care, disability justice and alternative frameworks for queer survival.
 Using the exhibition as a starting point, together they will further interrogate the issues raised in Sunil Gupta's practice in relation to trans activism, health care and resistance.

-There will also be opportunity for contributions from the audience.
+There will also be an opportunity for contributions from the audience.

 Details on how to access the talk will be confirmed upon registration.
 Please check your junk folders if you haven't received an email from TPG staff confirming your place.

 Watch this event from Wed 25 Nov, 18.30 GMT

 Supported by the Durjoy Bangladesh Foundation

 Image credits and additional information for the above still from 'Sweet Maria Monument'; Anti-performance, collective care and performativity with Aryakrishnan, Gee Imaan Semmalar and Raju Rage at Cochin Biennale, India 2018.
 Image by Nikhil K.C.